helisnetwork/8x-monorepo/packages/docs/source/index.html.md

 ## Address Book

-What's an address book you may be asking?
-Good question.
-In order to interact with 8x.js you'll need to pass the relevant contract addresses for the network you'd like to interface with.
+In order to interact with 8x.js, you'll need to pass the relevant contract addresses based on the network you'd like to interface with.

 Here's how an `AddressBook` looks like: